twobitlabs/LeakInspector/README.md

 ```
 [self.pollingManager stopPolling];
-[LeakInspector watchRef:self.pollingManager]; // Start tracking it and Leak Inspector will warn you if it doesn't get deallocated
+[LeakInspector watch:self.pollingManager]; // Start tracking it and Leak Inspector will warn you if it doesn't get deallocated
 self.pollingManager = nil;
 ```